GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/schema-editing-access/en.md

 ## Description

-By default, only users with the `admin` role have access to the different screens of plugin GraphQL API for WordPress in the admin.
+By default, only users with the `administrator` role have access to the different screens of plugin GraphQL API for WordPress in the admin.

 This module `Schema Editing Access` enables to grant non-admin users access to the GraphiQL and Interactive schema clients in the admin, and to read or write the different Custom Post Types from this plugin: